IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 If its owner has changed we go off to the `transfer_marble()` function.
 This function creates a JSON message with all the needed data and uses our websocket to send it with `ws.send()`.
 Now you know the whole flow.
-The user moved the marble, jQuery detected it, we send a websocket message, we recieve the websocket message, we build a proposal, we endorse a proposal, we send the propsoal to be ordered and finally we commnmit the block.
+The admin moved the marble, JS detected the drag/drop, client sends a websocket message, we receive the websocket message, sdk builds a proposal, peer endorses the proposal, sdk sends the proposal to the orderer, our peer commits the block, marbles node code gets new marble status, sends websocket message to client, and finally the client redraws the marble in its new home.

 That’s it!
 Hope you had fun trading marbles.